 “What if the fifty innocent should lack five?
 Will You destroy the whole city for want of the five?’
 And He answered, ‘I will not destroy if I find forty-five there.’”
 (Gen. 18:28)

 Each step reflects Abraham’s persistent hope that even a small number of righteous people would be enough to redeem the whole city.
 This progression gave rise to the Jewish concepts of the merits of the fathers (Abraham, Isaac, and Jacob) and the minyan, the quorum of ten men required for certain communal prayers.
 The idea is that a small group of righteous individuals can represent and sustain a community before God, echoing Abraham’s plea for Sodom.
-This Jewish concept of a righteous minority is also affirmed by the New Testament, which states: “A righteous man’s effectual fervent prayer availeth much.”
-(James 5:16, KJV)
+The New Testament affirms this Jewish concept of a righteous minority.

 Yet, the narrative also reveals the limits of Abraham’s intercession.
 Despite his pleas, Sodom is ultimately destroyed because not even ten righteous people are found (Gen. 19).
 This outcome does not negate Abraham’s intercession but underscores the reality of human sinfulness and the necessity of divine judgment when righteousness is absent.
 The destruction of Sodom serves as a sobering reminder that while God is merciful, His justice cannot be compromised when wickedness prevails.